great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/filesystem/how_to_connect_to_one_or_more_files_using_pandas.md

 <InfoFilesystemDatasourceRelativeBasePaths />

-Once we have determined our `name` and `base_path`, we pass them in as parameters when we create our Datasource:
+Once we have determined our `name` and `base_directory`, we pass them in as parameters when we create our Datasource:

 ```python title = "Python code"
 datasource = context.datasources.add_pandas_filesystem(name=datasource_name, base_directory=path_to_folder_containing_csv_files)